nancydrewdatabase/nancydrewdatabase.github.io/content/03 MHM/Second Chance/Let the Culprit Escape the Haunted Mansion.md

 environment: "[[Golden Gardenia Entryway]]"
 related: "[[Stop the Culprit in the Haunted Mansion]]"
 tags:
-  - catch culprit
+  - catch-the-culprit
-  - out of time
+  - out-of-time
-  - puzzle failed
+  - puzzle-failed
 ---
 ## Fatal Error
 - Run out of time by doing nothing or having the staircase squeak